hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/03_annotation-snpeff.md

 ```
 Each row corresponds to a gene, and each column coresponds to a different variant type.
 This gives you a resource for quickly interrogating genes of interest and see what types of variants they harbour, if any.

-To look at the **HTML file**, we will need to move it over to our laptop.
-You can do this by using `FileZilla` or the `scp` command if you are more comfortable with the command line.
+To look at the **HTML file**, we will need to **mount Orchestra**.
+You can do this using the command below, but modifying it to use your own eCommons ID:

+	$ sshfs ecommonsID@transfer.orchestra.med.harvard.edu:. ~/Orchestra -o volname="Orchestra" -o follow_symlinks

+> **NOTE:** The above command assumes that you have Orchestra mounting setup from last class.
+If not, please see instructions [here](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/may2017/sessionV/lessons/orchestra_mounting.md) on how to set that up (for now just use `FileZilla`).
+Also, you **may have an alias setup on your personal laptop**.
+In that case, you will not need to run the above command and you can simply type in the alias to the terminal (i.e **`orch_mount`**)

+Let's scroll through the report.
 The first part of the report is a summary, which outlines what was run and what was found.

 ![summary](../img/snpeff_summary3.png)